farmerbriantee/AgOpenGPS/README.md

 Included is an application, and source folders,  and built in NMEA simulators.

-It has English, German and some Russian Language.
+It has English, German, SPanish, French, italian, Dutch and Russian Language.